saisandeepan/VSD-TCL-Workshop/README.md

 set verilog path (final synthesis netlist to be read into OpenTimer) using read_verilog.proc

-Using read_sdc.proc we convert the sdc file we ceated earlier into timing file readable by OpenTimer.
+Using read_sdc.proc we convert the sdc file we made earlier into timing file readable by OpenTimer.
 This proc extracts the port name, clock period, duty cycle, input and output delays.
 It converts the bussed ports into bit blasted ports

 From
 ![Screenshot (830)](https://github.com/user-attachments/assets/0a61a166-7114-4b86-9ed4-af8733490d11)